carbon-language/carbon-lang/proposals/template.md

 ## TODO: Initial proposal setup

+> TIP: Run `../src/scripts/new-proposal.py "TITLE"` to do new proposal setup.

 1. Create a GitHub pull request, to get a pull request number.
    - Add the `proposal` and `WIP` labels to the pull request.
 2. Name this file `/proposals/p####.md`, where `####` should be the pull request